-Early in my nursing career, I provided guidance to patients making lifestyle changes.
-Most people struggled with motivation.
+My role early in my nursing career was to guide patients in making lifestyle changes.
+Most people I spoke with struggled with staying motivated.

-They understood the ‘what to do’ part pretty quickly.
-But the ‘why to do it’…the motivation?
+But the why to do it…the motivation?
 For many, that part remained a mystery.

-So, thank God I finally solved that puzzle!
+So, thank goodness I finally solved that puzzle!

-It kind of snuck up on me – the realization that I needed to take better care of myself.
+It kind of snuck up on me – realizing that I needed to take better care of myself.

-I knew ‘the what‘.
-Oh, I knew what I to do: eat better and move more.
+Yes, I knew I had to eat better and move more.
 I had said it probably thousands of times.

 It seemed that a source of motivation for me was non-existent too.